iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 ### 1) Let's begin by listing all information available for all [spatial elements](https://www.imodeljs.org/bis/domains/biscore.ecschema/#spatialelement) in the imodel.

-* Try to write a query to pull all ECProperties from ECClass `Bis.SpatialElement`
+* Write a query to pull all ECProperties from ECClass `Bis.SpatialElement`
 * The qualifier for all properties is '`*`'

 <a onclick="toggleHint('hint-1-1')">Hint For Step 1</a>